 I guess all this interest in Japanese properties came because of two movies.

-The first, Pacific Rim: without being an actual adaptation of any property, Del Toro wisely took elements of the kaiju culture and some anime features (Neon Genesis Evangelion was a clear reference for the Jaeger design) to bring his epic to life.
-What made the big difference was the good amount of time for pre-production.
+The first, Pacific Rim: without being an actual adaptation of any property, Del Toro wisely took elements of the kaiju culture and some anime features (Neon Genesis Evangelion was an apparent reference for the Jaeger design) to bring his epic to life.
+What made the big difference was the right amount of time for pre-production.

-The second one, obviously, is Edge Of Tomorrow.
-After reading All You Need Is Kill, you can see major changes have been made.
-The setting was completely westernized, and the creature/world design was obviously westernized too.
-However, the core of the story is there, and it’s one of the most beloved movies in the last 3 years.
-In fact, despite a not at all exciting box office run (which was barely enough for the movie to break even), it’s getting a sequel thanks to its fan following and appreciation.
+The second one is Edge Of Tomorrow.
+After reading All You Need Is Kill, you can see significant changes have been made.
+The setting was wholly westernized, and the creature/world design was obviously westernized too.
+However, the core of the story is there, and it’s one of the most beloved movies in the last three years.
+In fact, despite a not at all impressive box office run (which was barely enough for the film to break even), it’s getting a sequel thanks to its fan following and appreciation.
 Not something executives in Hollywood won’t notice

 That said, Edge Of Tomorrow may bring some complications to the most purists fans, which we can see already in the Ghost In The Shell adaptation.
-Since the westernization of the movie worked so well, we are gonna see it in every movie based on a Japanese property.
+Since the westernization of the movie worked so well, we are going to see it in everything based on a Japanese property.
 And of course, will start from the casting.
 Tom Cruise for All You Need Is Kill, Scarlett Johansson for Ghost In The Shell, Nat Wolfe for Death Note.
-All of the movies, of course, will get different settings, meaning most likely the movies won’t take place in Japan, but in the US.
+All of the movies, of course, will get different settings, meaning most likely the film won’t take place in Japan, but in the US.
 Even the long gestated Akira adaptation is rumored to take place in Neo New York, rather than the original’s Neo Tokyo.

-Now, even if you don’t like the idea, people should need to approach this realistically: this movie, in order to be properly adapted, needs a very high budget.
+Now, even if you don’t like the idea, people should need to approach this realistically: this movie, to be appropriately adapted, requires a very high budget.
 We are talking about $150 million at least, except Death Note, which could get away with $25/30 million budget due to its minimalistic concept.
-All the others need a huge budget, and, in order to go profit, studios and investors will want big names to bank on.
+All the others need a huge budget, and, to go profit, studios and investors will want big names to bank on.
 Meaning star power, which means American/British actors, which of course means different settings unless you go for an ‘I moved out of my country’ story.
-And it’s not necessarily a bad thing, it doesn’t mean it’s not a well-done adaptation.
-And if you think I’m justifying white-washing, I’d rather define it as an explanation for it.
+And it’s not necessarily a bad thing; it doesn’t mean it’s not a well-done adaptation.
+And if you think I’m justifying white-washing, I’d instead define it as an explanation for it.

-A lot of people, though, would argue that a lot of manga/anime characters don’t look Asian, rather western.
-This is a very interesting point, which is complicated and not at the same time.
-While the drawings don’t always represent Asian physiognomy (at least in those like Dragon Ball or Naruto), it’s not required to do so.
-One of the important points made by fans online, who most of them have studied, either for hobby, passion or more, the culture, Japanese people assume those drawings represent Asian people because for them the Asian physical features are the standard.
+A lot of people, though, would argue that a lot of manga/anime characters don’t look Asian, but western.
+It is a fascinating point, which is complicated and not at the same time.
+While the drawings don’t always represent Asian countenance (at least in those like Dragon Ball or Naruto), it’s not required to do so.
+One of the essential points made by fans online, who most of them have studied, either for hobby, passion or more, the culture, Japanese people assume those drawings represent Asian people because for them the Asian physical features are the standard.
 And it’s not a racist thing, is just the truth.
 For us, those drawings represent caucasian people because for us that’s the standard, those are the features we are exposed since we were born.
 Same things happened to them.
 So, yeah, they are technically still representing Asian people.
 At the same time, though, for movies like Dragon Ball, Pokèmon, and Naruto, which all take place in fictional worlds, the idea of race can be cheated out easily.